cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/go-cli.html.md

 title: Getting Started with cf v6
 ---

-cf is Cloud Foundry's command line interface.
-You can use cf to deploy and manage applications running on most Cloud Foundry based environments, including CloudFoundry.com.

 ## <a id='beta'></a>Beta Notice ##

 cf v6 beta is a complete rewrite of the Cloud Foundry command-line interface. v6 is written in Go, and is more performant that the previous, Ruby-based version.